christianalfoni/EmptyBox/posts/2015_04_19_The-ultimate-webpack-setup.md

 # The ultimate Webpack setup

+**Note!** The repo created for this article has quite a few updates.
+That said, it is within the same domain.
+So please read through for inspiration, but make sure you use the latest repo version to get the latest implementations.

 I have already written [an article](http://christianalfoni.com/articles/2014_12_13_Webpack-and-react-is-awesome) on using Webpack for your React application.
 Now I have more experience and want to share a really awesome setup we use at my employer, **Gloppens EDB Lag**, that gives you a great workflow expanding beyond the concepts of Webpack and makes it easy to do continuous deployment.

 We will be talking about the following: